womblee/fitness-tracker-api/README.md

 # Fitness Tracker Backend API
-API for a Fitness Tracker that I was making on Node JS, not finished at all.
+API for a Fitness Tracker that I was making on Node JS, workout functions are not finished.

 Has a somewhat nice structure.